Monsieur d'Orléans: Health and death

 Monsieur's health was delicate from infancy.
-In September 1607, one of his nursemaids died of the plague; soon afterwards, he was discovered to be feverish, but seems to have recovered quickly.
-Louis Batiffol, Marie de' Medici's biographer, describes Monsieur as frail, with a large head set atop a very thin body, stating that he "suffered from his first days" and "dragged on in constant suffering".
+In September 1607, one of his nursemaids died of the plague; soon afterwards, he was discovered to be feverish, but seemed to have recovered quickly.
+Louis Batiffol, Marie de' Medici's biographer, describes Monsieur as frail, with a large head and a very thin body, stating that he "suffered from his first days" and "dragged on in constant suffering".

 In November 1611, Monsieur was taken ill with seizures at the Château de Saint-Germain-en-Laye, which lasted a few days.
 Louis XIII was brought to visit his brother and, upon seeing him, Monsieur reportedly said: "you honour me too greatly to have come to see me".
 The young king ran out of the room in tears and refused to enter again.
 Some time in the next days, Monsieur reported that a white angel had visited him and told him that his father wished to see him.
 After a series of seizures, he died between midnight and 1:00 on the morning of 17 November.
 The following day, the body of Monsieur d'Orléans was subjected to an autopsy, which revealed that his brain was of a soft consistency, filled with water and pus.
 The liquid present in his brain was judged to be the cause of his seizures.
 He was, otherwise, in perfect physical health.

 After the autopsy, Monsieur's body was sent to the Basilica of Saint-Denis, where it lay in state until 25 November, when he was buried there.
 After his death, the duchy of Orléans was awarded to his younger brother, Gaston.
 In order to honour the terms of the betrothal, Marie de Bourbon-Montpensier herself was eventually married to Gaston, the new Duke of Orléans.